 Please pass this on to students you know to have a go during the school break, give them the opportunity to learn real-world skills that are often missed in mainstream education.

-Any questions or general suggestions, please ask in comments below.
+Any questions or general suggestions, please ask in the comments below or email CBM on info'at'computerbasedmath.org

 How long is the page going to stay up?